osimosu/osimosu.github.io/_pages/about.markdown

 permalink: /about/
 ---

-* I have a B.Sc. in Network Security and an M.Sc. in Big Data(Scotland).
+* I have a B.Sc. in Network Security and an M.Sc. in Big Data.

 * My strength is versatility, that is, ability to dive into areas outside my specialization.
 I've done Networking, DevOps, Backend, Frontend and many more things.